madebymode/centos-dotfiles/README.md

 You should at least update/upgrade YUM with `sudo yum update -y` first.

 _Tested in CentOS 6.7_

-### Heed this critically important warning before you install

-**If you're not a mode developer, please _do not_ install dotfiles directly from this repo!**

-Why?
-Because I (troyxmccall) often completely break this repo while updating.
-Which means that if I do that and you run the `dotfiles` command, your home directory will burst into flames, and you'll have to go buy a new computer.
-No, not really, but it will be very messy.

 ### Actual installation (for MODE devs)